Beatriz Haddad Maia vs. Danielle Collins: Prediction and Match Betting Odds | Abierto Guadalajara

 Beatriz Haddad Maia vs. Danielle Collins Trends and Insights

-- In her previous tournament, the San Diego Open, Haddad Maia was beaten by No. 13-ranked Barbora Krejcikova, 4-6, 3-6, in the quarterfinals.
+- In the quarterfinals of the San Diego Open on September 14, 2023 (her most recent match), Haddad Maia was defeated by Barbora Krejcikova 4-6, 3-6.

 - On hard courts, Haddad Maia has played 32 matches over the past year, totaling 24.1 games per match while winning 49.9% of games.

-- Collins is averaging 22.7 games per match through her 43 matches played in the past year across all court surfaces, winning 52.6% of those games.
+- Collins is averaging 22.7 games per match through her 43 matches played in the past 12 months across all court types, winning 52.6% of those games.

-- Collins has played 39 matches on hard courts in the past year, and has averaged 22.5 games per match and 9.4 games per set while winning 53.4% of games.
+- Collins is averaging 22.5 games per match and 9.4 games per set in 39 matches on hard courts in the past 12 months.

-- Dating back to 2015, Haddad Maia and Collins have not matched up on the court.
+- Haddad Maia and Collins have not played each other since 2015.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.